Full-time undergraduate (3 years, 4 years with foundation year)

 You want to become a solicitor or barrister, or hone your legal knowledge for careers in business, finance and public service.
 Our LLB (Hons) Law degree is accredited by the SRA and BSB, so you know you’re in good hands.
 Study in Cambridge or Chelmsford, work with qualified solicitors in our law clinics, and get hands-on experience in mock court rooms.
 When you graduate, you’ll be equipped with in-demand skills that will take you far, whichever career path you choose.

 Since undertaking this highly-regarded degree, I have provided research assistance for an academic publication and achieved a solicitor training contract in a top London city commercial law firm, representing both Anglia Ruskin and my future employers in the prestigious Training Contract and Pupilage Handbook.

-Our LLB (Hons) Law is accredited by the Solicitors Regulation Authority (SRA) and the Bar Standards Boards (BSB), and as such is the first step to becoming a solicitor or a barrister in the UK.
+Our three year LLB (Hons) Law degree is accredited by the Solicitors Regulation Authority (SRA) and the Bar Standards Boards (BSB), and as such is the first step to becoming a solicitor or a barrister in the UK.
 But if you hope to use your interest in law for a different career, such as business or policy making, our LLB (Hons) will help you develop key transferable skills, including critical thinking and problem-solving, that can broaden your options.

 Our modules blend the academic with the practical, with options including Human Rights Law, Sports Law and Intellectual Property Law.
 Your assessments will range from exams and essays to mooting, online discussions and group work, allowing you to test your progress using career-oriented methods.
 In the final year, you will also have the option to take up work experience with a local law firm and use your analytical and reflective skills to investigate your own future career options.